imagetranslate/overworked-graphic-designer/Readme.md

 1. Backgrounds : Gather from Unsplash
 2. Foreground/Text color: Gather from user-generated palletes
-3. Scripts: Gather words from dictionaries
+3. Scripts: Gather words from wordlists
 4. Fonts: Gather from Google Fonts

+## Initial setup

+The assets folder has subdirectories to which you can add your own backgrounds, palettes and wordlists.

+For Google Fonts, clone their repo and copy the folder so that final folder structure looks like:

+- assets
+    - fonts
+        - google-fonts
+            - apache
+            - ufl
+            - ofl

 ## Schema